Skip to content

 KSail uses declarative YAML configuration files for reproducible cluster setup.
 This page describes ksail.yaml — the project-level configuration file that defines your cluster’s desired state.

-Each KSail project includes a ksail.yaml file describing the cluster and workload configuration.
-Run ksail cluster init to generate this file, which can be committed to version control and shared with your team.
+Each KSail project includes a ksail.yaml file describing cluster distribution, networking, components, and workload configuration.
+Run ksail cluster init to generate it — commit to version control to share with your team.

-KSail supports environment variable expansion in all string configuration values using the ${VAR_NAME} syntax.
-This enables:
+KSail supports environment variable expansion in all string configuration values using the ${VAR_NAME} syntax for secure credentials, environment-specific paths, and dynamic values.

 Basic syntax: ${VARIABLE_NAME} — Reference an environment variable.
 If not set, expands to an empty string and logs a warning.